wp-staging/wp-staging/readme.txt

 Some people are also afraid of installing plugins updates because they follow the rule "never touch a running system" with having in mind that untested updates are increasing the risk of breaking their site.
 I totally understand this and i am guilty as well here, but unfortunately this leads to one of the main reasons why WordPress installations are often outdated, not updated at all and unsecure due to this non-update behavior.

-<strong> I think its time to change this, so i created "WP Staging" </strong>
+<strong> I think its time to change this, so i created "WP Staging" for WordPress migration of staging sites</strong>

 <h3> Can´t i just use my local wordpress development copy for testing like xampp / lampp? </h3>